saurabhp75/saurabhp75.github.io/_notes/rasa.md

 ```

 ### Note:
 The stories definition is entirely upto dev/domain, there can be single/multiple actions for a single/multiple intents.

-it is important to note that you should consider using multi-intents only when the logic of your chatbot requires it.
+It is important to note that you should consider using multi-intents only when the logic of your chatbot requires it.
 Excessive use of multi-intents can overcomplicate the chatbot so we suggest using them only when they are really necessary to ensure the natural flow of the conversation with your chatbot.
 TensorFlow pipeline is only performing intent classification tasks.
 Check if TF is used for entity recognition in current version.

-### Rasa NLU
-a library for natural language understanding (NLU) which does the classification of intent and extract the entity from the user input and helps bot to understand what the user is saying.

-### Rasa Core
-a chatbot framework with machine learning-based dialogue management which takes the structured input from the NLU and predicts the next best action using a probabilistic model like LSTM neural network.

-### Intent
-Intent is nothing but what the user is aiming for.
-For example — if the user says“Reserve a table at Cliff House tonight” the intent can be classified as to book the table.

-### Entity
-Entity is to extract the useful information from the user input.
-From the example above “Reserve a table at Cliff House tonight” the entities extracted would be place and time.
-Place — Cliff House and Time — tonight.

-### Stories
-Stories define the sample interaction between the user and chatbot in terms of intent and action taken by the bot

-### Actions
-Actions are basically the operations performed by the bot either asking for some more details to get all the entities or integrating with some APIs or querying the database to get/save some information.

-### Domain(domain.yml)
-The domain consists of five key parts consisting of intents, entities, slots, actions, and templates.

-slots: slots are basically bot’s memory.
-They act as a key-value store which can be used to store information the user provided (e.g their home city) as well as information gathered about the outside world (e.g. the result of a database query).

-actions: are nothing but bots response to user input.
-There are 3 kinds of actions in Rasa Core: default actions, utter actions & custom actions

-templates: templates are messages the bot will send back to the user.

 ### Types of actions:
 - default actions (action_restart)
 - utter actions (utter_greet, utter_reply ….)
 - custom actions (action_get_news)
 - utter_default: a fallback in case bot is not able to understand the user message

 ### Policies (policy.yml)
-rasa core policies decide which action to take at every step in the conversation.
+Rasa core policies decide which action to take at every step in the conversation.
 ```yaml
 policies:
   - name: KerasPolicy